Chris Vincent (motorcycle sidecar racer): Road Racing career

-Chris later used the only reliable, competitive engine for Grands Prix and UK 500cc events, the flat-twin BMW RS54 Rennsport.
+Vincent later used the only reliable, competitive engine for Grands Prix and UK 500cc events, the flat-twin BMW RS54 Rennsport.

 During the middle 1960s, sidecar riders sought to achieve greater engine capacities and basic raw power.
 This included use of car engines and three-wheeled, car-type layouts driving a pair of front wheels.

 He started to develop a new concept with a repositioned Rennsport BMW engine.
 Instead of a shaft driving the rear wheel, it would drive the front and sidecar wheels.
 The outfit was soon 'outlawed' by the FIM, the European road-race regulatory body, as the front and rear wheels (non-sidecar) were designed to be out-of-line, hence deemed to be a three-wheeler (or cyclecar), causing Vincent to revert to his 'old', conventional outfit.

 For the 1972 season Vincent used a Munch-URS engine based on a Helmut Fath design.
 He finished fourth in the Championship with a win at the Finnish Grand Prix held at Imatra.

 Before the start of the 1973 season, Munch backer American George Bell pulled the finance from the race team, putting the project up for sale, leaving Vincent without machinery.
 Vincent retired from competition in 1974 after campaigning a Yamaha-engined outfit, although he continued to ride in demonstration events.

 Personal life

-During the 1980s Vincent had a motor cycle shop in Earl Shilton, Leicestershire where he still lived.
+During the 1980s, Vincent had a motor cycle shop in Earl Shilton, Leicestershire where he still lived.

-His sons Max (born 1969) and Jason (born 1972) were both established as solo motorcycle road-racers by the 1990 season.
+Vincent's sons Max (born 1969) and Jason (born 1972) were both established as solo motorcycle road-racers by the 1990 season.
 Jason 'Jay' Vincent was a successful racer at national, international and world level during the 1990s and continuing into the 2000s, scoring points in the British round of 2001 500cc GP at Donington Park on a Red Bull Yamaha when standing-in for injured Garry McCoy, having been released by his Pulse team for the event.
 He retired at the end of 2006 season.

-Always a motor enthusiast, during the 1990s Chris had an American Vixen motorhome (a compact-size, high-quality, low-volume production, low exterior profile, coachbuilt camper with a BMW diesel engine) and owned Brough Superior vintage motorcycles.
+Always a motor enthusiast, during the 1990s, Vincent had an American Vixen motorhome (a compact-size, high-quality, low-volume production, low exterior profile, coachbuilt camper with a BMW diesel engine) and owned Brough Superior vintage motorcycles.

 Vincent died in February 2021 at the age of 86.